jomifred/AI/pddl/README.md

 The implementations:

-* folder `block-world`: this is a very simple implementation that considers a table having infinite places (all blocs can be placed on top of the table).
-The goal is a set of stacks, their place in the table are ignored.
+* folder `block-world`: this is a very simple implementation that considers a table having infinite places (all blocks can be placed on top of the table).
+The goal is a set of stacks, their places in the table are ignored.

-* folder `block-world-3stacks`: in this version the table has only 3 stacks and the goal defines the stacks and their place.
+* folder `block-world-3stacks`: in this version the table has only 3 stacks and the goal defines the stacks and their places.

 * folder `block-world-3stacks-typed`: types were added for the objects.